 The incidents didn’t stop there, though.
 More university ransomware attacks and the havoc they can cause continued.
 Multiple news outlets reported that after 157 years in operation, Illinois-based Lincoln College would be closing down permanently on May 13th.
 To be fair, the college had experienced significant negative impacts from the pandemic, which resulted in significant declines in enrollments and fundraising.

 However, a ransomware attack in December 2021 appears to be the “straw that broke the camel’s back.”
 The ransomware attack resulted in all systems required for recruitment, retention and fundraising efforts being inoperable.
 Systems were not fully restored until March 2022.

 Successful university ransomware attacks typically result in significant disruption and costs.
 In most cases the impacts are temporary and institutions are able to successfully recover from attacks over time.
 However, in the case of Lincoln College, the ransomware attack ended up being catastrophic.

 It’s clear from the above that ransomware attacks continue to be a growing problem for education institutions.
 As a means of strengthening defenses against ransomware threats and building stronger data security in higher education, one of the key things that education institutions can do is to increase their use of cyber intelligence.

 Cyber intelligence can not only act as an early warning system for ransomware and other cyber threats, but when used proactively can also help to prevent ransomware attacks from happening in the first place.

-To learn more about how ThreatBlockr can help your educational institution use massive amounts of cyber intelligence from multiple sources to improve ransomware defenses, check out our ThreatBlockr Education Industry Data Sheet, our ThreatBlockr Data Sheet and Schedule a Demo.
+To learn more about cybersecurity in higher education and how ThreatBlockr can help your educational institution use massive amounts of cyber intelligence from multiple sources to improve ransomware defenses, check out our ThreatBlockr Education Industry Data Sheet, our ThreatBlockr Data Sheet and Schedule a Demo.